KhutsoKgwathe/CMPG-323-Project-5---27593657/README.md

 # CMPG-323-Project-5---27593657

 # Project Overview
+EcoPower Logistic's comprehensive logistics solutins tackle the complexities of acquiring, storing and transporting resources and goods globally.
+The data collected and stored from the logistics management system can be shared and used in different ways to create insight for  business stakeholders.
+Power BI is is one of the ways in which report visuals can be created to show insight and meaning to data.

-The aim of project 5 is to create interactive reports on EcoPower Logistic's data collected from the website.
+Project 5 includes creating an interactive report on the data collected from the Logistics Management system.
-Using Microsoft Power bi we are able to create insights & analytical metrics that show the interaction & relationship of the data collected.
+Using Microsoft Power BI we are able to create insights & analytical metrics that show the interactions & relationship of the data collected, creating meaning for information that would otherwise be seen as random related datasets.

-The report contains 5 pages that show insight on data collected for Customers, Orders, Order Details, Products and High-level metrics which show business stakeholders a visual of important business data
+The report contains 5 pages that show insight on data collected for Customers, Orders, Order Details, Products and High-level metrics which show business stakeholders a visual of important business data.

 ## High-level Metrics

+High-level Metrics shows visuals that would be deemed important for business stakeholders and business decision-making

 ![Hih-Level_Metrics](https://github.com/KhutsoKgwathe/CMPG-323-Project-5---27593657/assets/141318530/fb7d7f1a-4b19-4c34-95a7-041a2c7a0786)

 ## Order Monitoring

+Order Monitoring includes visuals that allow user to monitor orders, and their relevant details

 ![Order_Monitoring](https://github.com/KhutsoKgwathe/CMPG-323-Project-5---27593657/assets/141318530/1a6244c3-28ea-4437-a5a0-d16413fc5791)

 ## Product Monitoring

+Product Monitoring allows users to track products through stock counts and descriptions of the stock that is available

 ![Product_Monitoring](https://github.com/KhutsoKgwathe/CMPG-323-Project-5---27593657/assets/141318530/97e9ba0d-afe4-4efb-ac62-49cd026acc07)

 ## Customer Monitoring

 ![Customer_Monitoring](https://github.com/KhutsoKgwathe/CMPG-323-Project-5---27593657/assets/141318530/502169ea-824a-472c-adb4-c7d1dc16db45)